Rokas Jokubaitis: FC Barcelona (2021–2024)

 On 21 July 2021, Jokubaitis signed a four-year contract with FC Barcelona of the Spanish Liga ACB and the EuroLeague.
 In 2023–24 in 74 games averaging 16 minutes per game he averaged 6.2 points and 2.7 assists per game and shot 50% on two-point field goals.
 On 23 July 2024, Jokubaitis mutually parted ways with the club.

 Maccabi Tel Aviv (2024–2025)

 On 24 July 2024, Jokubaitis signed with Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.

-FC Bayern Munich (2025–present)
+Bayern Munich (2025–present)

-On 12 August 2025, Jokubaitis signed a three-year contract with FC Bayern Munich of the German Basketball Bundesliga and the EuroLeague.
+On 12 August 2025, Jokubaitis signed a three-year contract with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
 On 4 September, Jokubaitis was ruled out for at least six months after suffering an ACL and meniscus injury in his left knee during a EuroBasket game.

 NBA draft rights

 Jokubaitis was selected with the 34th overall pick by the Oklahoma City Thunder in the 2021 NBA draft.
 Later on the draft-day, his rights were traded to the New York Knicks, alongside Miles McBride, in exchange for Jeremiah Robinson-Earl.
 On 3 August 2021, it was announced that Jokubaitis would return to FC Barcelona after the conclusion of the 2021 NBA Summer League.